sandropezzelle/malevic/code/README.md

 - `train_baselines.sh`

-To do so, you first need to preprocess the `train.json`, `val.json`, and `test.json` files (questions) and to extract visual features of images with a pre-trained ResNet-101 ([instructions here](https://github.com/facebookresearch/clevr-iep/blob/master/TRAINING.md#preprocessing-clevr)).
-Then, you need to clone repositories [clevr-iep] (https://github.com/facebookresearch/clevr-iep) and [film] (https://github.com/ethanjperez/film) and train the models by launching the `.sh` scripts above.
+To do so, you can preprocess the `train.json`, `val.json`, and `test.json` files (questions) and to extract visual features of images with a pre-trained ResNet-101: [instructions here](https://github.com/facebookresearch/clevr-iep/blob/master/TRAINING.md#preprocessing-clevr).
+Then, you need to clone repositories [clevr-iep](https://github.com/facebookresearch/clevr-iep) and [film](https://github.com/ethanjperez/film) and train the models by launching the `.sh` scripts above.

-[Note that some minor adjustments to the preprocessing and model code could be needed to make them work with pytorch 1]
+Note that some minor adjustments to the preprocessing and model code might be needed to make them work with PyTorch v.1

-## Testing the models

-You can test the best trained models described in the paper [available soon]

 ----
 ## changelog